anna-pacinkova/intomics_package/README.md

 ## Part 4: MCMC diagnostics

+Trace plots provide an important tool for assessing mixing of a Markov chain and should be inspected carefully.
 Now we have to create a directory to store trace plots.
 Once it is created, we can run the trace_plots function, which generates:

-1. beta_values.svg: trace plot of beta values (we want to explore the sample space many times and avoid flat bits - the chain stays in the same state for too long)
+1. beta_values.svg: trace plot of beta values (we want to explore the sample space many times and avoid flat bits - the chain stays in the same state for too long; in this case, beta value fluctuates around single value, so the Markov chain is mixing well)
 <p align="center">
 <img src="vignettes/figures/beta_values.svg" width="400" height="400">
 </p>

-2. post_prob_edges.svg: consistency of edges posterior probabilities in two independent MCMC simulations (scatter plot of the edge weights confidence using two independent MCMC runs; the convergence is determined by the spread of the points around the y=x line)
+2. post_prob_edges.svg: consistency of edges posterior probabilities in two independent MCMC simulations (scatter plot of the edge weights confidence using two independent MCMC runs; the convergence is determined by the spread of the points around the y=x line; in this case, the edge weights seems to be consistent in two independent simulations)
 <p align="center">
 <img src="vignettes/figures/post_prob_edges.svg" width="400" height="400">
 </p>

-3. convergence_RMS.svg: the c_{rms} strength for the convergence evaluation (summarizes the spread of the points around the line y=x in post_prob_edges.svg, for details see ([Agostinho et al., 2015](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-015-0734-6) and [Pacinkova \& Popovici, 2022](https://assets.researchsquare.com/files/rs-1291540/v1_covered.pdf?c=1643735189))).
+3. convergence_RMS.svg: the c<sub>rms</sub> strength for the convergence evaluation (summarizes the spread of the points around the line y=x in post_prob_edges.svg, for details see ([Agostinho et al., 2015](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-015-0734-6) and [Pacinkova \& Popovici, 2022](https://assets.researchsquare.com/files/rs-1291540/v1_covered.pdf?c=1643735189))).
 <p align="center">
 <img src="vignettes/figures/convergence_RMS.svg" width="400" height="400">
 </p>

 The parameter edge_freq_thres determines the quantile of all edge weights used to filter only reliable edges.
 The parameter gene_ID determines the IDs used in the final network.
 There are two options: 'gene_symbol' (default) or 'entrezID'.

 <pre><code>
 res_weighted <- trace_plots(mcmc_res = BN_module_res, figures_dir = "figures/MSI/", burn_in = 100000, thin = 500, gene_annot = gene_annot, PK = PK, OMICS_module_res = OMICS_module_res, gene_ID = "gene_symbol", edge_freq_thres = 0.75)
 </code></pre>

 ## Part 5: IntOMICS resulting network structure

+We can plot the resulting regulatory network inferred by IntOMICS:

 <pre><code>
 ggraph(res_weighted$net_weighted, layout = 'dh') +